 Tamil cuisines are of a four-course meal.
 We eat a portion of rice with dal, followed by sambar.
 Then rasam will be served and after curd will be served for the rice.

-Pepper rasam is not only delicious but also has medicinal values.
-We make this whenever we feel have any throat irritation, cough or cold.
-And this recipe is best suited to be served on rainy days.
+Pepper rasam is very delicious and is best suited to be served on rainy days.

-I sip warm pepper rasam when I have throat congestion and feels every sip makes me feel better by clearing the throat.
+I sip warm pepper rasam every sip makes me feel comfortable and cozy.

 Grinding the tomatoes will not change the taste of pepper rasam.

 If you are using Roma tomatoes or any other soft pulpy varieties, you may mash them.
 Add it along with tamarind extract.

 Regarding the asafoetida, I always use a solid one.
 As I feel the asafoetida powder’s flavor and taste does not last long.